SoupyzInc/CanvasDarkMode/README.md

 - If you find a bug that isn't already known, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the bug tag.
 Please provide a photo and description clearly showing the bug.
 - If you would like to suggest a feature that isn't already suggested, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the enhancement tag.

-## Known Bugs
+## Fix List
-This extension may cause graphical issues on certain parts of Canvas/myLearning.
+Stuff I plan to fix in order of priority.

 - List view on dashboard is not in dark mode.
 - Calendar is not in dark mode.